Jiande

-Jiande is a county-level city of Zhejiang Province, East China, it is under the administration of the prefecture-level city of Hangzhou.
+Jiande is a county-level city of Zhejiang Province, East China, under the administration of the prefecture-level city of Hangzhou, the capital of the province.

 History

 During the Ming and Qing Dynasties, Jiande was the capital of Yanzhou Prefecture.
 On account of this, Jiande was often referred to as Yanzhou Fu (严州府).
 A transcription commonly seen in both French and English writing of the time was Yen-tcheou-fou, derived from French missionary writing.